-Lawsuit alleges Trump pressured Fox to publish since-removed story
+Lawsuit alleges Fox co-ordinated with White House on false story

 Two days before the Fox article was published, Butowsky told Wheeler in a phone conversation that Trump had read the article and wanted it published immediately, the lawsuit said.

 Wheeler also claimed that he was told that his false comments were put in the story because Trump wanted it that way.
+Wheeler also said that he and Butowsky had met with former White House Press Secretary Sean Spicer and showed Spicer notes on Wheeler’s investigation.
+Spicer asked to be kept informed of the probe, the lawsuit said.

 Fox removed the story from its website a week after it was published, saying that “it was not initially subjected to the high degree of editorial scrutiny we require for all of our reporting.”
 That forced Fox News’ most high-profile host, Sean Hannity, to back away from aggressively pushing the story on the air.